grnet/synnefo/docs/index.rst

 .. image:: /images/synnefo-logo.png

-synnefo is opensource software used to create massively scalable IaaS clouds.
+synnefo is opensource software, used to create massively scalable IaaS clouds.

 | You can see synnefo in action, powering GRNET's
   `~okeanos cloud service <https://okeanos.grnet.gr>`_.